 What is tofu?
 Tofu is made from curds of soy beans, which is why it is also commonly known as bean curd.

 Tofu isn't a single product.
-Everything starts from the milky liquid that is extracted from soy beans.
+Everything starts from the curds of soy beans, a milky liquid that is extracted from soy beans.
 To get the liquid, the beans are soaked, pureed, and then boiled with water.
-It is then made into a wide range of products.
+The curds are then made into a wide range of products.
 The amount of water in the curds determine the product we get.
 Let's take a look at a few:

 Soft tofu has a delicate soft smooth texture.
-A coagulant is added to the soy bean liquid and the liquid is poured into square molds and pressed lightly and allowed to set.
+A coagulant is added to the soy bean liquid and the curds created is poured into square molds, lightly pressed, and allowed to set.

 It is usually sold in squares soaked in water.
 It is a key ingredient in Chinese soups, spicy mapo tofu and agedashi tofu.
 It can be mashed and added to other ingredients.
 Also known as soft beancurd.